Verley93/stonk-bort/README.md

 # stonk-bort

-Paper trading bot for US securities and crypto
+Reactive paper trading bot for US securities and crypto :roll_of_paper: :coin: